 The beauty of meditation is that I could do it any time, any place.
 Not that I was getting around much!
 But I could close my eyes during radiation and meditate.
 I could close my eyes while sitting in a doctor’s waiting room, or a CT scan machine, or before getting my blood drawn (every week), or hooked up to chemo, and meditate.
 This helped me to relax and feel more positive about my experience.
 Who doesn’t want that?

-I live in California and have legal access to cannabis for medical purposes.
+I live in California and have legal access to cannabis for medical for medical purposes.
+[Update: Cannabis for recreational purposes has since also been legalized, so a prescription is no longer necessary.]

 Cannabis – in any form: smoking, vaping, eating or ingesting – can definitely keep that nausea at bay.
 In my case, this was helpful, because the nausea medications recommended by my docs were all constipating.
 The cannabis was not.
 I experimented with “edibles” (anything you can eat or ingest that is infused with cannabis) because I didn’t want to smoke or vape.
 I looked for the lowest THC content.
 THC is the psychoactive ingredient of the plant that gets you “high.”
 Unfortunately, when I get “high”, it’s more like a feeling of anxiety and even paranoia…not exactly what I was aiming for.
 I looked for a high CBD content, the part of the plant that offers the medicinal properties I wanted.